Leech therapy for osteoarthritis – Minimizing pain, optimizing function and reducing disability.

 Now before applying the leech on the affected part a prick on the part is done with the sterile needle.
 This is done so that the drop of blood comes out which makes the leech easily to get attach when applying it from its front end.
 Now cover the area with the wet cotton.
 If the leech is not ready to attach to the skin for sucking the blood than apply honey or butter for its attachment.

 Once the leech is applied on the affected part the central part of leech start distended which can be seen as a visible pulsation on the body of the leech.
 The patient may have slight itching and burning sensation on the leech bite.

-Leech is removed by itself after 30 to 60 minutes.
+After 30 to 60 minutes Leech is removed.
 If not removed then the application of turmeric powder is used for its removal.
 After its removal, the blood comes out from the leech bite which can be stopped by applying the turmeric powder.

 Benefits and side effects of leech therapy for osteoarthritis